 Cape Palliser: Putangirua Pinnacles and fur seal colony, New Zealand

-Hello everyone and welcome back to my blog, todays post is all about Cape Palliser which is located at the very South of the North island in New Zealand.
+Hello everyone and welcome back to my blog.
+Todays post is all about Cape Palliser which is located at the very South of the North island in New Zealand.
 At Cape Palliser you can visit Putangirua Pinncales which was one of the locations used for the film franchise, Lord of the Rings.
-There is also a lighthouse with 254 steps which gives you amazing views of the coastline and a huge fur seal colony.
+There is also a lighthouse with 254 steps which gives you amazing views of the coastline.
+There is a huge fur seal colony.

-You may recognise the Putangirua Pinnacles from the Return of the King as Aragorn, Legolas and Gimli ride along Dimholt Road to meet the army of the dead.
-However that was filmed on a more miserable day to give an eerie look to the scene, we had a beautiful sunny day!
+You may recognise the Putangirua Pinnacles from the Return of the King.
+Aragorn, Legolas and Gimli ride along Dimholt Road to meet the army of the dead.
+However, that was filmed on a more miserable day to give an eerie look to the scene.
+We had a beautiful sunny day!

-About a 10 minute drive from Putangirua pinnacles is the Cape Palliser lighthouse which has 254 steps up to it, again there is a car park here and don’t be afraid to carry on down the road even if you think you can’t.
-We thought our van wouldn’t make it however, that is just the roads in New Zealand, we watched about 2 other vans do it fine and then decided to go for it.
-However, please be aware that there is a lot of land slips into the sea along this road, I guess the road being that close to the sea is what makes it such a magical drive!
+About a 10 minute drive from Putangirua pinnacles is the Cape Palliser lighthouse which has 254 steps up to it!
+Again there is a free car park here.
+Don’t be afraid to carry on down the road even if you think you can’t.
+We thought our van wouldn’t make it however, that is just the roads in New Zealand.
+We watched about 2 other vans do it fine and then decided to go for it.
+However, please be aware that there is a lot of land slips into the sea along this road.
+I guess the road being that close to the sea is what makes it such a magical drive!

 Fur Seal Colony